Integrify/integrify-aws-lambda/README.md

     * `execute(event, context, callback`  - (Required) the function to execute
         * `event` - passed in by AWS when triggered by Integrify.
 This will expose the *inputs* passed to your function by integrify `event.inputs.userName`
         * `context` - passed in by AWS when triggered.
 See http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html
         * `callback` - passed in by AWS when triggered.
-Used to return values or an error. see http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html
+Used to return values or an error.
+See http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html

 ## Example
  ~~~~